5kRuby/MA2/README.md

   1. Select Executor # (prompted)
   2. Secelt Type of BUTTON - Toggle/Go/Temp/Flash/Load/On?
 (Promted)

-SEQ ASSIGN.xml - Assign a Seq you have to an Executor.
+SEQ ASSIGN.xml - Assign a Seq you have to an Executor # or Fader.
   1.Select which sequence you'd like to Assign. (prompted) 2.Choose Executor Number to assign that Sequence to. (prompted)